Module curlew.core

 """

-Return a copy of these constraints cast to pytorch tensors with the specified
+Return a copy of these constraints cast to pytorch tensors.

 """